 The Changi Museum offers a glimpse of the wartime experiences of the incarcerated through photographs, paintings and drawings, and letters on display.
 You can explore the site alone or take a guided and/or audio tour.
 Also within the museum are the records of the more than 5,000 civilian prisoners who were interned at Changi during the Japanese occupation.
 No photography is allowed within the museum’s inner premises, but there are quite a few books and memorabilia for sale at the museum’s gift shop.
 Give yourself at least two hours for this museum, because you may need a mental break between the emotionally moving exhibits.

 There are of course many more museums and venues of historic and cultural importance to explore in Malaysia, Thailand, Singapore and beyond.
-However, these 7 Southeast Asian museums have intrigued me the most thus far.
+However, these 7 Southeast Asia museums have intrigued me the most thus far.
 If you have the opportunity to visit any of them I’d love to hear your opinions.
-And if you have any other interesting Southeast Asian museums to recommend, please share in the comments below.
+And if you have any other interesting Southeast Asia museums to recommend, please share in the comments below.